jhollinger/fop-lang-rb/README.md

 # fop_lang

-Fop (Filter and OPerations language) is a tiny, experimental language for filtering and transforming text.
+Fop (Filter and OPerations language) is a tiny, experimental language for filtering and operating on text.
 Think of it like awk but with the condition and action segments combined.

 This is a Ruby implementation with both a library interface and a bin command.